tewarid/tewarid.github.io/_posts/2018/2018-12-28-pandoc-lua-filter-to-convert-math-block-type.md

 ---
 # Pandoc Lua filter to convert math block type

 I've been using Markdown for writing text, and  converting it to different formats such as HTML and PDF.
-One consequence of this is that I have to live with differences between different converters such as Pandoc, which I use to render HTML and PDF, and Kramdown, which is used by Jekyll to render this page.
+As a result, I am having to learn to live with differences between different converters such as Pandoc, which I use to render HTML and PDF, and Kramdown, which is used by Jekyll to render this page.

 One particular difference is related to how you insert math using $$\LaTeX$$.
 Whereas Pandoc expects you to insert inline math between `$` signs, Kramdown expects you to use `$$`.
 Pandoc understands math between `$$` as block math syntax and it will add a line break before and after the math.
 The math still gets rendered nicely but messes with the vertical flow of the text.